ERG-SEZ/ERG-SEZ/README.md

 These are just a few examples of the queries included in this project.
 You can modify these queries or create your own to analyze the Covid data in different ways.

-Credits
-This project was created by [Your Name].
-Feel free to contact me with any questions or feedback!

-Resume
-[Include your resume here]